Vermicomposting is becoming more and more popular, especially in urban areas because of how much it speeds up the composting process.

 At full capacity, the compost bin can accommodate up to 10 lbs of worms which means it can reduce up to 5 lbs of waste a day.
 This makes it the perfect bin for large families with a lot of food waste.
 The instructions that come with the Vermihut are quite basic.
-If you’re a newcomer to vermicomposting, I’d advise you to disregard them and use a more detailed guide like our article on the basics of worm composting.
+If you’re a newcomer to vermicomposting, I’d advise you to disregard them and use a more detailed guide like my article on the basics of worm composting.

 Biovessel is a modern-looking bin that was made for urban composters.
 There’s a plant pot holder in the lid that allows you to use the compost as soon as the worms produce it.
 Since the bin is small enough to fit on your kitchen counter it’s perfect for growing herbs in.